docker/packaging/.github/CONTRIBUTING.md

-# Contribute to the packaging project
+# Contribute to the Docker Packaging project

 This page contains information about reporting issues as well as some tips and guidelines useful to experienced open source contributors.